kubernetes-sigs/promo-tools/docs/image-promotion.md

-(`https://k8s.io/promo-tools/promotion/v1`), which distinguishes promoter attestations from build-time attestations and makes attesting idempotent: when a referrer with the promoter predicate type already exists for a destination digest, it is not attested again (the existence check and push are not atomic, so concurrent tags of the same digest can still race; see [#1944][issue-1944]).
+(`https://k8s.io/promo-tools/promotion/v1`), which distinguishes promoter attestations from build-time attestations and makes attesting idempotent: when a referrer with the promoter predicate type already exists for a destination digest, it is not attested again.

 Related flags: